EyeSeeTea/clickdown/readme.md

 use a personal token that identifies you.

 To get a token, go to clickup -> user (bottom left) -> Apps.
-See the detailed documentation at: https://clickup.com/api/developer-portal/authentication/#personal-token
+See the detailed documentation at https://clickup.com/api/developer-portal/authentication/#personal-token

-Once you have a token, you just need to write it into a file called `token.txt` for the program to read it.
+Once you have a token, you just need to write it into a file named `token.txt` for the program to read it.